Elahep/BMSB-popgenomics/README.md

 We now use **population** to call SNPs.
-I have used a relatively stringent threshold for missing SNPs here in which only SNPs that are present in 80% of individuals within a populations must be retained (p = 0.8).
-I have also removed SNPs with MAF<0.03 to exclude extremely rare and thus potentially erroneous SNPs.
+I have removed SNPs with MAF<0.03 to exclude extremely rare and thus potentially erroneous SNPs.

-`populations -P ./ -M ./popmap.txt -t 8 --min-maf 0.03 -r 0.8 --vcf --treemix`
+`populations -P ./ -M ./popmap.txt -t 8 --min-maf 0.03 --vcf`